Dental Implants – Edison, NJ

 Final Dental Implant Restoration

 Dental implants are sophisticated enough to be paired with many different types of dental restorations.
 This includes crowns, bridges, partial dentures, and full dentures.
-The more complex your restoration is, the more expensive the treatment will be.
-With that said, all restorations provided by our office will be fully tailored to blend in with existing teeth and look natural from top-to-bottom.
+All restorations provided by our office will be fully tailored to blend in with existing teeth and look natural from top-to-bottom.
 Once you arrive for your permanent restoration, we’ll make sure that it fits exactly as intended and make any adjustments if needed.

 Does My Dental Insurance Cover Dental Implants?